-At September 30, 2010, we did not have any material financial assets or liabilities measured at fair value on a recurring basis using Level 3 inputs.
+Other than the above, we did not have any material financial assets or liabilities measured at fair value on a recurring basis using Level 3 inputs as of June 30, 2011 or March 31, 2011.

-Our non-financial assets, such as goodwill, intangible assets and property and equipment, are measured at fair value on a non-recurring basis; generally when there is a transaction involving those assets such as a purchase transaction, a business combination or an adjustment for impairment.
-No non-financial assets were measured at fair value during the three and six months ended September 30, 2010 and 2009.
+Our non-financial assets, such as goodwill, intangible assets and property and equipment, are measured at fair value on a non-recurring basis, generally when there is a transaction involving those assets such as a purchase transaction, a business combination or an adjustment for impairment.
+No non-financial assets were measured at fair value during the three months ended June 30, 2011 and 2010.